GRESB/tableau-server/README.md

 A better way to do that is to manually update the image on the primary stateful set, then once the primary node is completely functional, update the worker stateful set.
-This way there will always be a pod read to serve traffic.
+This way, there will always be a pod read to serve traffic.

-## Upgrade

 The Tableau Server documentation mentions two options for upgrading:
 1. build an upgrade image;